mobingilabs/docs/permissions.md

 # Permissions

+The following tables list all supported permissions under Mobingi RBAC across all namespaces.

 ## Dashboard permissions

 The following table lists the permissions supported under Mobingi Dashboard.
 Dashboard permissions belong to the `dashboard` namespace.